 Hiring the right talent required to deploy an AI strategy

-There are broadly three parts to an A.I. approach: generating data, interpreting that data and making judgment about that data.
-Keeping this in mind, an AI team requires at the least three separate roles: a data engineer to organize this information, a data scientist who investigates this information and a software engineer who implements the applications.
+There are broadly three parts to an A.I. approach: generating data, interpreting that data and making a judgment about that data.
+Keeping this in mind, an AI team requires at least three separate roles: a data engineer to organize this information, a data scientist who investigates this information and a software engineer who implements the applications.

 Hiring can get a lot harder when it comes to attracting researchers, data scientists and software engineers with experience in building AI-enabled software.
 Either embrace aggressive poaching or take the long-term route and work on bottom-up development by training the engineers you already have on the new paradigm.
 Sometimes this method might be quicker than bringing in outside talent since new hires often don’t work out.
 And if you’re a smaller company, remember, you don’t need to do your own research.
 Ride on the backs of the others.
 Given, we’re still watching out for the Ruby on Rails of the AI world, however, we’re getting closer as more companies on open source licenses, release their own tools.

 Now, AI projects need to be trained before they can do any useful work.
 By training, we mean running the application on a bunch of known data and allowing it to create a model.
 In other words, automatically tweaking internal limits until it gets satisfactory results on your test data.
 After which you run it on a different set of test data, one it has not seen before, to figure out if the results are adequate.
 Training works alongside writing and debugging the software.
-It’s possible that more effort will go into training than in the remaining the development process.
+It’s possible that more effort will go into training than in the remaining development process.
 So account for training time if you’re planning an AI project.

 You also need to understand how training can go wrong.
-Your application has probably memorized the training data, if you get hundred percent accuracy on training data, and will most probably perform terribly on real-world data.
+Your application has probably memorized the training data, if you get a hundred percent accuracy on training data, and will most probably perform terribly on real-world data.
 This is known as overfitting.
 It’s a never-ending issue.
-On the other hand, if your application isn’t hundred percent accurate on training data, it will never be hundred percent accurate on real-world data.
+On the other hand, if your application isn’t a hundred percent accurate on training data, it will never be a hundred percent accurate on real-world data.
 Too bad.
 However, a few applications need a lot more accuracy than others, for a self-driving car, ninety-nine percent isn’t good enough, but sixty percent accuracy is alright for an app recommending products to users.
 Secondly, your application’s results will be biased, if your training data is biased.
 This feels obvious, but bias could sneak in unnoticed.
 For instance, AI systems tend not to show technical job postings to women as there are fewer women in technical jobs.
 And bias can have legal consequences.

 Lastly, it’s simple to think training is one-time, get it done and forget thing.
 It isn’t.
 Business conditions change, customers change, products change, changes in your environment can affect your application.
-Its performance will gradually degrade over time, even though you might not notice.
+Its performance will gradually degrade over time, even though you might not notice it.
 If you’re planning an AI project, you need to account for retraining.